vmspike/pi-tools/tricolor-led/README.md

     restore [FILE]
         Restore LED state from the file.
 Inverse of "save" action.
-        If FILE specified restore from that file instead of the default.
+        If FILE specified restore from that file instead of the default LED_SAVEFILE.
+        Default LED_SAVEFILE value is /run/tricolor-led/led.state

         Restored state will be printed to stdout (with prefix line "Restored:" on stderr).